Veteran reviewing short-term loan options on a laptop at home

 What Are the Best Nonprofit Loan Programs Specifically for Veterans?

 Several nonprofit organizations administer short-term loans for veterans that receive almost no mainstream coverage.
-These programs fill the gap between military aid societies (which focus on active-duty) and commercial lenders (which charge exploitative rates).
+These programs fill the gap between military aid societies, which focus primarily on active-duty personnel, and commercial lenders that charge exploitative rates.

 Operation Homefront provides emergency financial assistance to post-9/11 veterans and military families, including direct payments for utilities, rent, and other critical expenses.
 Disabled American Veterans (DAV) and Veterans of Foreign Wars (VFW) chapters also maintain emergency loan and grant funds administered at the local level.